Steve-Fenton/stevefenton.co.uk/src/pages/blog/2011/07/hitting-enter-in-a-text-input-causes-a-button-click-event-to-fire.md

 The other downside to the dummy button is that, while it stops the wrong button from being included in the enter-key event, it means that the right button is also excluded – so you need to make sure things still happen when people use a keyboard.

 Recommendation?!
-Don’t work in this way!
+Don't work in this way!